Overview

 If that sounds like a complicated answer, that’s because it is.
 Developers are accustomed to cool features available on web browsers, and your graphic designer will have strict brand standards they will want to apply across all marketing content.
 However, developing for email is a bit different, simply because there is less standardization across email clients (I’m looking at you, Outlook 🤨).

 But don’t let that stand in the way of a great email.
-What is possible is always evolving, and you have the opportunity to surprise and delight your subscribers with eye-catching emails that stand out and get people excited about your products and services.
+What is possible is always evolving, and your marketing operations team has the opportunity to surprise and delight your subscribers with eye-catching emails that stand out and get people excited about your products and services.

 Who: Think about your brand

-Are you a B2B, or B2C company?
+Are you a Business-to-Business (B2B) or Business-to-Consumer (B2C) company?
 What industries or markets does your organization serve?
 What is your company’s brand voice and tone?

-While every email marketer is working to improve their open rates and engagement, the way that you incorporate features like emojis or GIFs will depend on your organization’s relationship with the customer.
-Not every company is lucky enough to have their company’s mascot in emoji form 🐐🐐🐐.
+While every email marketer is working to improve their open rates and engagement, the way you incorporate features like emojis or GIFs will depend on your organization’s relationship with the customer.
+Not every company like Etumos is lucky enough to have their company’s mascot in emoji form 🐐🐐🐐.
 Just because emojis and GIFs are used in very casual ways doesn’t mean they have no purpose in more formal settings.
 GIFs, for example, are used very often as video thumbnails.
 Get creative and see how it can apply to your business needs.
+Adding the slightest bit of personalization to your emails can go a long way.

 Why: Think about your goals